aitorru/TFM/docs/presentation/main.md

 # JavaScript was used

 - Next.js was used to create the website.
-- Multiple depencencies were needed to comunicate between all the different parts of the project.
+- Multiple depencencies were needed to comunicate between all the different parts of the project. <!-- Comunicate with the blockchain. -->
 - 26 dependencies and 6 dev dependencies were necessary.

 ---